-This is a detailed client intake form that gathers past and present health and medical history information.
+This detailed client intake form gathers past and present health and medical history information.

 It has questions regarding exercise experience, tobacco use, and nutrition.

-This is a short form that releases a fitness professional and their training facility from any liability should the client become injured while working out.
+This short form releases a fitness professional and their training facility from liability should the client become injured while working out.

-All programs carry some inherent risk for injury, so by signing this form, the client accepts any and all risk from training.
+All programs carry some inherent risk for injury, so by signing this form, the client accepts any and all risks from training.

 This type of form is an industry-standard.